 When you buy something through one of the links on our site, we may earn an affiliate commission.

 The SEO industry is constantly changing, and rapidly.
 Google is constantly tweaking their algorithms and new technologies are constantly entering the market.
 Therefore, if you want to continue to rank websites (and particularly smaller niche sites), you need to keep up with the changes!

 For example, a few years ago, I would only build a website if the exact match domain was available.
 There was an extra “boost” for having the exact match .com, .net, or .org for your chosen keyword.
 So if I was trying to rank for “Best Surfboards”, I would want to own BestSurfboards.com or .net or .org.

 As time passed, (perhaps around 2010?)
 I was finding lots of great keywords, but sometimes the exact match domain wasn't available.
 But rather than pass on so many great keywords, I started purchases partial match domains.
 (Like BestSurfboardsHub.com or BestSurfboardsProject.com; if I was targeting the keyword “Best Surfboards”).

-There was still enough of a “bonus” in having a partial match domain, that it was worth having a perhaps longer or less memorable domain name.
+There was still enough of a “bonus” in having a partial match domain, that it was worth having a perhaps longer or less memorable domain name (check out our info on the Godaddy domain appraisal tool).
 As long as my keywords were in my domain name, I was happy!

 However, that has all changed.